- Asked by: Mary Mulligan, MSP for Linlithgow, Scottish Labour

 Answered by Alex Neil on 10 March 2009

-To ask the Scottish Executive what steps have been taken to ensure that local authorities have support systems in place for householders facing repossession.
+To ask the Scottish Executive what steps have been taken to ensure that legal safeguards for householders facing repossession are robust.

 Answer